 Tags: Research, Reflections, Thesis, Paper, SAGES poster

-Research tag:
+Tags: Research; Ecology; Reflections; Parasites;

 My eyes were glued to the TV.
-There was a young ranger on-screen, walking through a tropical forest in India.
-He was talking about tracking tigers.
-Then, he bent down to pick up something that was off-screen.
+There was a young ranger on-screen, walking through a tropical forest in the Indian sub-continent.
+He was talking about how he tracked tigers.
+In the middle of a sentence, he bent down to pick something that was off-screen.
 I was riveted.
 What could it possibly be?

-He turned around and showed me what he had just picked up–tiger poo.
-He lost me—he went on to talk about how recently the tiger must have passed through the area based on the freshness of the poo.
+He turned around and showed me what he had picked up–tiger poo.
+I lost interest—he went on to talk about how recently the tiger must have passed through the area based on the freshness of the poo.
 But he’d lost me.
-As a 10-year old, I remember thinking ‘well, that’s one job I wouldn’t want!’
-Now, fast-forward about 15 years, and here I am, a recent master’s degree graduate with three years of experience collecting and analysing bighorn sheep poo.
+As a 10-year old, I remember thinking ‘well, that’s one thing I will never do!’
+Fast-forward about 15 years, and here I am, a recent master’s degree graduate with three years of experience collecting and analysing bighorn sheep poo.
+(Life advice: Never say never!)

-Everyone poops, but I’ll admit, I never thought it was fascinating.
-In fact, I remember watching a Nat Geo documentary and, when they showed a ranger talking about how recently the tiger must have gone through based on their poop, thinking ‘that’s one job I wouldn’t want to have!’
-Fast-forward about 15 years, and here I am, a recent master’s degree graduate with three years of experience collecting bighorn sheep poop.
+Poo, or feces, is extremely fascinating.
+Not only can the freshness indicate how long ago an individual may have passed by, but, if you analyse the feces, it can also tell you what individual eat and what gastrointestinal parasites they may have.
+I was interested in the latter.
+I wanted to know what the patterns of parasite infections in bighorn sheep was and whether these patterns affected an infected individuals’ activity level.